ThanhHung2112/Flutter_GPT/README.md

 ```
 dart pub global activate flutterfire_cli
 ```
-You might encounter the  ```command not found: flutterfire``` error.
+You might encounter the error ```command not found: flutterfire``` .
 In this case, you need to add the path that has been indicated when running the ```flutterfire_cli``` mismatch activation to your computer's environment.

 After this command a file call ```firebase_option.dart``` will be create in your folder
 ```